-Mr Wong Loke Tan will, upon re-election as a Director of the Company, remain as a Non-Executive Independent Chairman of the Company, Chairman of the AC and a member of the RC.
-The Board considers Mr Wong Loke Tan to be independent for the purpose of Rule 704(7) of the Rules of Catalist.
+Mr Yeo Guat Kwang will, upon re-election as a Director of the Company, remain as an Independent Non-Executive Director of the Company, Chairman of the NC and a member of the RC.
+The Board considers Mr Yeo Guat Kwang to be independent for the purpose of Rule 704(7) of the Catalist Rules.